emresahinozden/GameOfThrones-Network/README.md

 4. Functions calculating node connectivity and assortativity
 5. A function attacking the graph randomly and targeting the most central nodes and draws a biggest component - # of targeting attacks plot, input parameters are (A graph, number of targeting attack, node percentage of random attacks)
+6. A function that attacks just on the most central nodes and reports the connectivity status